ucsb-ds/pl-dev-team/_lectures/week07a.md

 If you do it a second time, we'll be really irritated.

 Please read the document about PRs, and refer to it *often* when making and reviewing PRs.

+# Setting up your app on localhost and dokku

+Setting up the app on localhost and dokku is a little more complicated that with team01/team02/team03 unless you are working on proj-rec

+* proj-rec setup is just like team01/team02/team03
+* proj-dining also requires setting up the UCSB_API_KEY
+* proj-courses also requires setting up UCSB_API_KEY and MongoDB
+* proj-frontiers also requires Github configruation in *addition to* Google configuration.